RM-Sharma999/Movies-Data-Analysis-and-Correlation/README.md

 This project explored key factors influencing a movie’s **commercial success** using data analysis and visual storytelling.
 By examining relationships between **budget, gross revenue, IMDb scores, votes, production companies**, and more, we uncovered several valuable insights.

-Notably, **higher budgets** and **strong audience engagement (measured by votes)** are often linked to greater box office returns.
+Notably, **higher budgets** and **strong audience engagement (votes)** are often linked to greater box office returns.
 However, **critical ratings alone do not guarantee commercial success**—highlighting the importance of balancing quality with strategic marketing and wide reach.

 The analysis also reveals the impact of **production companies** on revenue outcomes and shows how **yearly trends** reflect shifting market dynamics.
 These insights can support filmmakers, producers, and analysts in making **data-driven decisions** to improve performance and reduce financial risk in future projects.